Written by Clementine |

 - Chinese Name: å¤ę»©

-- The Bund Location: Waibaidu Bridge to the north, Shiliupu Pier to the south, along Zhongshan Dongyilu, Huangpu District, Shanghai City
+- Location: Waibaidu Bridge to the north, Shiliupu Pier to the south, along Zhongshan Dongyilu, Huangpu District, Shanghai City

 Former Name |